FAQS IN CASE OF PROBLEMS

 • Binocular vision with both eyes

-If you select the one-eye setting, you will see the screen either with the right or left eye.
-The other eye can see an unimpeded view of the starry sky.
-Tip: Choose this setting if you have problems with binocular vision or want to share Universe2go with a group.
+If you select the setting for one eye, you will see the screen either with the right eye or the left eye.
+The free eye has a clear view of the night sky.
+Tip: select this setting if you have problems with stereo vision or want to share Universe2go+ with a group.

-For stereovision, select “Both eyes” in the options.
-Now, you must enter the eye relief or carry out an eye calibration so that you will not see double images.
+For a stereo view, select “both eyes” in the settings.
+Now you must also enter your individual interocular distance so that you do not see double images.

-You can switch between monocular and binocular vision by activating or deactivating “Both eyes”.
+You can switch between single-eyed and double-eyed viewing by activating or deactivating “both eyes”.

 How can I recalibrate the compass of my iPhone?

-Check the position of the smartphone in the frame.
-Place it as far as possible in the center.
+Check the position of your smartphone in the slot and position it as centrally as possible.